-2028 United States Election Odds
+2028 United States Presidential Election Odds

-US Presidential Election Analysis
+2024 US Presidential Election Analysis

 The 2024 election resulted in a victory for President Donald Trump and Vice President-Elect J.D.
 Vance over Vice President Kamala Harris and her running mate Tim Walz.